dakuang/tensorlayer/docs/user/tutorial.rst

 The tutorial assumes that you are somewhat familiar with neural networks and TensorFlow (the library which `TensorLayer`_ is built on top of).
-You can try to learn the basic of neural network from the `Deeplearning Tutorial`_.
+You can try to learn the basics of neural network from the `Deep Learning Tutorial`_.

 For a more slow-paced introduction to artificial neural networks, we recommend `Convolutional Neural Networks for Visual Recognition`_ by Andrej Karpathy et